List of India One Day International cricket records: Best strike rates in an inning

-The best strike rate in an inning, when a minimum of 4 wickets are taken by the player, is shared by Sunil Dhaniram of Canada, Paul Collingwood of England and Virender Sehwag of India when they achieved a striekk rate of 4.2 balls pr wicket.

-Worst figures in an innings

-The worst figures in an ODI came in the 5th One Day International between South Africa at home to Australia in 2006.
-Australia's Mick Lewis returned figures of 0/113 from his 10 overs in the second innings of the match.
-The worst figures by an Indian is 0/88 that came off the bowling of Zaheer Khan in the first ODI of the Sri Lanka's tour of India in 009 and off the bowling of Yuzvendra Chahal against England during the 2019 Cricket World Cup.

 Most runs conceded in a match

-Mick Lewis also holds the dubious distinction of most runs conceded in an ODI during the aforementioned match.
-The Indian record in ODIs is held by Bhuvneshwar Kumar in the fifth ODI against South Africa at the Wankhede Stadium in October 2015.
-He returned figures of 1/106 from his 10 overs.

 Most wickets in a calendar year

 Pakistan's Saqlain Mushtaq holds the record for most wickets taken in a year when he took 69 wickets in 1997 in 36 ODIs.
-India's Anil Kumble is joint-fifth on the list having taken 61 wickets in 1996.
+India's Anil Kumble is joint-fifth on the list, having taken 61 wickets in 1996.

 Most wickets in a series

-1998–99 Carlton and United Series involving Australia, England and Sri Lanka and the 2019 Cricket World Cup saw the records set for the most wickets taken by a bowler in an ODI series when Australian pacemen Glenn McGrath and Mitchell Starc achieved a total of 27 wickets during the series, respectively.
-India's Zaheer Khan is joint 16th with his 21 wickets taken during the 2011 Cricket World Cup.

 Hat-trick

 In cricket, a hat-trick occurs when a bowler takes three wickets with consecutive deliveries.
 The deliveries may be interrupted by an over bowled by another bowler from the other end of the pitch or the other team's innings, but must be three consecutive deliveries by the individual bowler in the same match.
 Only wickets attributed to the bowler count towards a hat-trick; run outs do not count.

-In ODIs history there have been just 49 hat-tricks, the first achieved by Jalal-ud-Din for Pakistan against Australia in 1982.
+In ODIs history there have been just 49 hat-tricks.

 Wicket-keeping records

 The wicket-keeper is a specialist fielder who stands behind the stumps being guarded by the batsman on strike and is the only member of the fielding side allowed to wear gloves and leg pads.